Williamson College of the Trades – COVID-19 Information

 Current CDC Level of Community Transmission in Delaware County, Pennsylvania

 One of the challenges throughout the pandemic is the need to make policies while new facts and the local community health assessment continue to unfold and evolve.
-Our principal goal for this fall semester remains to sustain the safety of the entire college community to the best of our ability.
+Our principal goal remains to sustain the safety of the entire college community to the best of our ability.
 Certainly, the college is striving to restore a sense of normalcy to campus life but must take reasonable steps to limit the spread of COVID-19 within our community.
 The college continues to closely monitor reports and recommendations from the CDC and the PA Department of Health and may modify its protocol accordingly.
 We understand the difficulty and significant impact that the pandemic has made on our college, nation, and world.
-As last year, we ask all members of the college community to remain flexible and patient as we successfully begin the upcoming year.
+As last year, we ask all members of the college community to remain flexible and patient as we continue to navigate these challenging times.

-Given the high rate of transmission of the COVID-19 variants, the college will conduct both diagnostic and screening testing of both students and employees.
+Given the high rate of transmission of the COVID-19 variants, the college will continue to conduct diagnostic testing of both students and employees.
 Diagnostic testing is intended to identify current infection in individuals and is performed when a person has signs or symptoms consistent with COVID-19 or when someone has been exposed to a known positive COVID-19 individual.
 Screening testing is intended to identify infected people who are asymptomatic and do not have known, suspected, or reported exposure to SARS-CoV-2.
-Screening helps to identify unknown cases so that measures can be taken to prevent further transmission.

-Student Health Services (SHS) will continue to offer a full range of services to students, through both in-person and virtual consultations.
-Students or employees who believe they have been exposed to, have contracted COVID-19, or are experiencing symptoms associated with the virus should contact Student Health Services immediately or their Dormitory Manager if after hours.
+Health Services (HS) will continue to offer a full range of services to students and employees, through both in-person and virtual consultations.
+Students or employees who believe they have been exposed to, have contracted COVID-19, or are experiencing symptoms associated with the virus should contact Student Health Services (SHS) immediately or their Dormitory Manager if after hours.

 - Students experiencing COVID-19 symptoms will use the Rowan Hall Student Lounge which will serve as an additional patient waiting area.
 Students with non-COVID-19 symptoms will use the current SHS waiting area.